 A: Yes, Planned Parenthood provides safe and legal abortion services.
 While we are facing renewed attempts to restrict access to abortion in other parts of the country, California has constitutional protections regarding abortion.
 And Planned Parenthood will continue to fight for everyone in our communities to have access to this important service when they need it.

-Q: Will U.S. Supreme Court nominee Brett Kavanaugh undo access to safe, legal abortion?
+Q: Will the appointment of Brett Kavanaugh to the U.S. Supreme Court undo access to safe, legal abortion?

 Q: Are most Americans against Planned Parenthood and/or abortion rights?